 Good morning Prayer Team!

-As we continue to celebrate the Dormition of the Virgin Mary this week, we continue to look at the five major feast days dedicated to her.
+As we continue to prepare to celebrate the Dormition of the Virgin Mary, we continue to look at the five major feast days dedicated to her.
 Today we will talk about the Annunciation, celebrated on March 25.
 The theme for today is service.
 To “serve” means to help, but specifically, to help in the way that help is needed.
 There are many people who step forward to “serve” but end up serving themselves rather than someone else.